PsrNate/Lyrica/README.md

 ***

-Of course there will be more to come, but as only Eirin's code has already been written in flat PHP, migrating it to Symfony2 will be the first objective, before we move on to the main social features and player rankings.
+Of course there will be more to come, but as only Eirin's code has already been written in flat PHP, migrating it to Symfony2 will be the first objective before we move on to the main social features and player rankings.
 Stay tuned !